 1. Complex harmony

 That’s what being part of a union of countries, is, too.
-Sharing and distributing the job, the style, the song of being European — each country contributing its cultural qualities and helping build something that’s far greater than the sum of its parts.
+Sharing and distributing the job, the style, the song of being European — each country contributing its unique cultural qualities and helping build something that’s far greater than the sum of its parts.
 It’s hard.
 It requires work and vision, and there will be some bum notes.
 But retreat from this mature collaboration of equals and you’re just some kid playing Stairway to Devon by yourself in your bedroom.

 2. Step up and face the challenges

 Just try to wrap your head around that for a moment.
-How it must make you feel, to confront that level of frailty within yourself, to have no choice but to acknowledge the cold winds of oncoming mortality.
+How it must feel, to confront that level of irrevocable frailty within yourself, to have no choice but to acknowledge the cold winds of oncoming mortality.
 And then to do what it takes to overcome it, and walk out on stage in front of sixty thousand people and do your job like a fucking boss.

 Being a country is hard.
 Dealing with other countries is hard, putting aside national priorities for the sake of a greater good takes character, and helping find solutions to problems like immigration is part of the job of being a mature country.
 Malc has now retired from the band — because half the time he doesn’t know who he is any more.
 Britain should know who it is, and be confident of manifesting its qualities on a European stage instead of hiding in a safe, stuffy cupboard like an insecure, bolshy child.